-The Ugolini S.p.a. produces refrigeration machines for drinks and ice creams, and celebrates its 70 years of activity with a new production plant that brings together the activities now present in the nearby town of Vigonzone and the administrative and commercial functions of Opera (MI).
+The historic Milanese company Ugolini S.p.a., which produces refrigeration machines for soft drinks and ice cream, celebrates its 75 years of activity with a new headquarters and production, which brings together the activities so far present in the nearby town of Vigonzone (PV) and the administrative and commercial functions of Opera (MI).

 Mitigating the perception of the industrial climate through the presence of plants: this principle has guided the design choices at the basis of the intervention, which involves the construction of three separate buildings arranged in a trapezoidal lot of 64,000 square meters, which lies along the former State Road 412, in an intermediate position between the urban core of Torrevecchia Pia and the village of Vigonzone.